Windows81/Roblox-Freedom-Distribution/README.md

 Everything here is free-as-in-freedom software.

+(For GNU/Linux instructions please have a look at https://github.com/Windows81/Roblox-Freedom-Distribution/blob/main/README-LINUX.md)

 My use of Rōblox's binaries are unlikely to fall into fair use.
 Be wary of any potential copyright takedowns.

 In the event of a DMCA takedown, don't rely on forks of this repo on GitHub.
 Consider using other means.
 Also consult this [document](./LEGAL.md) if you want to know why I think I'm protected under fair-use law.